GovTechSG/CFT-Docs/general/pricing.md

 We kindly request your assistance in obtaining feedback from your stakeholders on our proposed pricing structure.
 Please share your feedback using the [CFT Usage and Pricing Survey](https://form.gov.sg/671dfd83e0339adec428ccfa) or reach out to **Brian Liu (Product Manager)** at brian_liu@tech.gov.sg.

+## Production and Non-Production Charges

+All transfers processed in CFT are chargeable.
+CFT does not differentiate between Production and Non-Production transfers, as the services consumed remain the same between the two environments.

 ## Cost formula